kalimanko/dumphimbot/README.md

 # Giph-Bot
 A small project to try out a Twitter bot with Giphy integration.
-It uploads GIFs according to a randomly selected "Word of the Day"
+It uploads GIFs according to a randomly selected Word of the Day, every day!
  * Host: api.giphy.com
  * Public beta key: dc6zaTOxFJmzC
  * See Giph-Bot in action: [Click here](https://twitter.com/Giph_Bot)!